scgilardi/slingshot/README.md

     for non-Throwable caught objects (including maps passed to ex-info)

         :object       the caught object;
-        :message      the message, from throw+ or ex-info :cause        the cause, captured by throw+ or passed to ex-info, see below;
+        :message      the message, from throw+ or ex-info;
+        :cause        the cause, from throw+ or ex-info, see below;
         :stack-trace  the stack trace, captured by throw+ or ex-info;
-        :wrapper      the Throwable wrapper that carried the object :throwable    the outermost Throwable whose cause chain contains the wrapper, see below;
+        :wrapper      the Throwable wrapper that carried the object;
+        :throwable    the outermost Throwable whose cause chain contains the wrapper, see below.

   To throw a non-`Throwable` object, `throw+` wraps it in a `Throwable` wrapper by calling `ex-info`.
 Every instance of